-Chief Wilmon Smith is a proud United States Army Veteran and a veteran law enforcement officer of thirty-four years.
+Chief Wilmon Smith is a proud United States Army Veteran and a veteran law enforcement officer of thirty-seven years.
 Smith started his law enforcement career in early 1986 with the St. Charles Parish Sheriff’s Office in Hahnville, Louisiana.
 Later that same year he joined the Texas Department of Public Safety.
 He was promoted to Narcotics Sergeant in 1989, and Lieutenant, Internal Affairs in 1994.

 Smith is widely known for his ability to mentor young officers and the courses he has developed and taught on Informants, Gangs and Diversity Appreciation.
 Smith is a Master Peace Officer, certified hypnotist, and defensive tactics instructor, and licensed private investigator.
 Smith was assigned to the Federal Bureau of Investigation Joint Drug Intelligence Group and he supervised a narcotics group at the Harris County Organized Crime and Narcotics Task Force.
 He was assigned to the Texas State House of Representatives Committee on General Investigating as an Investigator.
 Smith is a graduate of the Drug Unit Commanders Academy, Quantico, Virginia, the Undercover Operatives Academy, Glynco, Georgia, FBI-LEEDA Trilogy, and Northwestern University School of Police Staff and Command, Evanston, Illinois.
 Smith attended the Southern Police Institutes Chief Executives Course at the University of Louisville, in Louisville, Kentucky.
 He is also a graduate of the Governor’s Center of Management Development, Management Development Program, and the Excellence in Leadership Program.